TheMisu/udemyWebDev/README.md

     - 9.4 - This project solidifies the concepts taught throughout this module by making us build a responsive pricing table
 - Grid:
     - 10.0 - This task introduces the concept of grid positioning
+    - 10.1 - This task solidifies our knowledge about sizing grids in CSS